nuxt/awesome/README.md

  - [LibCrowds](https://github.com/LibCrowds/libcrowds) - A crowdsourcing platform built with Nuxt.js
  - [ZenEstate](https://bitbucket.org/timotheeHub/zenestate-client) - A Singapore-based real estate agent search engine based on Nuxt.js
  - [travelme.jp](https://travelme.jp/articles/) - A website in Japan introducing a lot of travel articles.
+ - [tipe.io](https://tipe.io) - A Meta CMS that allows you to create and manage your content with GraphQL or REST API

 ### Tutorials